-Dawson City, Yukon, a town that still retains its turn of the century charm complete with wooden sidewalks.
-Where young and old, artist, labourer, professional and slacker intermingle — dressed in gumboots, long johns and parkas.
+Dawson City, Yukon, a town nestled at the confluence of the Yukon and Klondike Rivers on the traditional territory of the Tr’ondëk Hwëch’in.
+Where young, old, artist, labourer, professional and slacker intermingle — dressed in gumboots, long johns, and parkas.

 The Dawson City International Short Film Festival sprang into action in 2000, as a project of the Klondike Institute of Art and Culture (KIAC) and a few ambitious and creative film enthusiasts from the community.
-KIAC is an arts centre founded and governed by the Dawson City Arts Society (DCAS) that offers a range of programming; including community courses in visual and performing arts, an annual arts festival, the film festival, an art camp for kids, an artist-run centre (the ODD Gallery and residencey program) and much more.
+KIAC is an arts centre founded and governed by the Dawson City Arts Society (DCAS) that offers a range of programming; including community courses in visual and performing arts, an arts festival, a print and publishing festival, an art camp for kids, a contemporary art gallery, an artist in residence program and more.

 Most recently KIAC was gifted a Hän Language name for our building.
 The Tr'ondëk Hwëch'in elders council chose the new name, Dënäkär Zho, which means a “house of mixed colours”.